Reviewing changes

 The text in the big right-hand column should be obvious: this is the contents of the file.
 Sometimes it will show the entire file.
 At other times it will show just some snippets of the file (called **Chunks**).

 Each chunk is collapsible (useful when there are many chunks) and can be staged/unstaged independently of other changes.
-See Patching chunksfor more.
+See [#patching-chunks](#patching-chunks "mention")for more.

-to see the change).
+You can use the `Context lines` setting to adjust how many lines of context are shown next to each chunk (click `Refresh` to see the change).
 Depending on the size of the file, this may affect the number of chunks.

 The diffs themselves are generally made up of three parts:

-New lines show the current state of the file.
-They appear in green and indicate that this line contains something new or different to what was there previously.
+* **New lines** show the *current state of the file*.
+They appear in <mark style="background-color:green;">green</mark> and indicate that this line contains something new or different to what was there previously.

-Context lines may or may not appear depending on the state of the file β completely new files or deleted files won't have any context, for example, because the whole file has changed.
+* **Context lines** may or may not appear depending on the state of the file – completely new files or deleted files won't have any context, for example, because the whole file has changed.
 When they do appear, they have the default background color.

-button at the top-right of a chunk to move it from one part of the working tree to another.
+With Gitamic, you can stage or unstage individual chunks.
+Simply use the `Stage` or `Unstage` button at the top-right of a chunk to move it from one part of the working tree to another.

 Once a chunk's status has changed, it will disappear from the current view as you will be viewing a different context.
 For example, if you're viewing an unstaged file with 3 chunks and you stage one chunk, you will now see only 2 chunks.